-Advisor: We are seeking a faculty/staff advisor for this group.
-Email us if you are interested!
+Advisor: We are seeking an advisor for this club.
+If you are interested, email us!

 Our purpose is to share our knowledge and interest in photography.
 We meet weekly to discuss different topics and issues in regards to techniques and trends in photography.
 We plan and participate in local events about photography.
 Members don't need to be professional photographers to be part of the club; you only need to be interested in photography.